BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Experiments

+\item A baseline bottom-up synthesizer without machine learning, which explores expressions in order of increasing size, without any model to guide the search toward the desired output.

+\item The baseline synthesizer augmented with domain-specific heuristics (substring relationships and edit distance) to reweight intermediate string values during the search.

+\item An encoder-decoder model as in RobustFill~\citep{ROBUSTFILL}, which predicts a program directly from the input-output examples.
+We use beam search on the decoder with a beam size of $80,000$ programs, enough to exhaust 16 GB of GPU memory.
+See Appendix~\ref{app:robustfill} for more details.

-Finally, we explore whether learning within the synthesis loop provides benefits compared to simply using learning once at the beginning of the search to choose which operations to prioritize, as in \citet{DEEPCODER}.
-Specifically, we train a model similar to the model trained for \N{Bustle}, but larger (since inference time is essentially inconsequential in this context) on the same data set used to train the model for \N{Bustle}, but instead of predicting whether an expression is a sub-expression of a solution, we predict which operations will be used in a solution.
-Then, for each benchmark attempt, we simply don't use the 4 operations that the model predicts are least likely to appear (where 4 was chosen using a hyper-parameter search over the values in \{1, 2, 3, 4, 5\}).
+\item A premise selection model as in DeepCoder~\citep{DEEPCODER}, which lets us analyze whether learning within the synthesis loop is better than learning once at the beginning of the search.
+We train a model similar to the model trained for \N{Bustle} on the same dataset, but instead of predicting whether an expression is a sub-expression of a solution, we predict which operations will be used in a solution.
+The examples are given to the model using character-level embeddings.
+Then, for each benchmark, we exclude the 2 operations that the model predicts are the least likely.

-The results as a function of number of candidate expressions considered are shown in Figure~\ref{fig:progress_plots} (Left).
-By this metric, \N{Bustle} (orange) performs very well, solving 24 tasks within 10 million candidate expressions, significantly outperforming the simple synthesizer (blue), for example, which only solves 17 tasks.